piirat/sanadmo/README.md

 -  Hi, I’m @sanadmo
 -  I’m interested about AI
 -  I’m currently learning python languge and every thing about AI
+-  ## this for the any thing

 <!---